btcpayserver/btcpayserver-doc/docs/Walkthrough.md

 In dashboard you will see the stores wallet balance, a overview of invoices and quickly see your crowdfunds top perks.
 There's 5 main tiles in the Dashboard.

-* A quick view on Wallet Balance
+* A quick view on the wallet balance
-* TX activity and payouts
+* Transaction and payout activity
 * Recent Transactions
 * Recent Invoices
 * Current running Crowdfunds